 1. Urban Decay Afterglow 8-Hour Powder Blush in Rapture

 If you like a cheeky blush name as much as the next guy, then Urban Decay has you covered almost as well as NARS.
 Rapture is a deep, muted mauve, with a gorgeous jewel tone finish that looks extremely elegant on olive skin tones.
-You can find it at Sephora.
+You can find it at Amazon.

 2. MAC Powder Blush in Coppertone